-Personal Challenge Event - Outward Bound courses typically end with a Personal Challenge Event-a final, individual, physical effort.
+Personal Challenge Event - Outward Bound courses typically end with a Personal Challenge Event - an individual final physical push.
 This might take the form of a run or a triathlon-style challenge.
 Expect to participate in a 3-8 mile run.